 - Why Did It Have to Be Snakes?: He's afraid of rabbits (big ones) and sandwiches.
 Though he no longer fears the latter.

 - Amusing Injuries: Suffers these from Kel.
 Kenan's mischief often tend to injure him too.

 - Bald Black Leader Guy: Of the Rockmore family, anyway.

 - The Chew Toy: Poor Roger can never get a break.

 - The Cynic: Often whenever it comes to Kel.

 - Expy: Has similar traits with George Wilson and Squidward Tentacles.

 - Iron Buttmonkey: And HOW!!
-This guy has been tumbled down the stairs, hit in traffic, smashed by a rock, shoved out of a window, and even suffering a concussion while jumping out of the window to chase Kel in all one day, and somehow this guy is still alive.
+This guy has been tumbled down the stairs, hit in traffic, smashed by a rock, shoved out a window, and even suffered a concussion while jumping out of the window to chase Kel in all one day, and somehow this guy is still alive.

 - Kick the Dog: Roger telling Kel "he was never his friend."

 - Laser-Guided Karma: He taunts Kel along with Kenan for not being able to drink orange soda for a week, and Kel (though accidentally) throws a filled orange soda bottle at his head.